 Thank you very much for taking the time to read this GoFundMe.

-My name is Shelly Carns.
-I’m organizing this Gofundme for my wonderful fiance, Ray Dehghan-Paz.
+My name is Shelly C. I’m organizing this Gofundme for my wonderful fiance, Ray Dehghan-Paz.

 A. Summary

-Ray’s life is at serious, imminent risk as a consequence of the severe, permanent toxic mold injury sustained as a consequence of management neglect in this previous housing.
+In the same document, Ray’s MD physician further writes that Ray’s life is at serious, imminent risk as a consequence of this severe, permanent toxic mold injury mentioned above.

 2. One of the three toxic mold inspection reports that Ray commissioned, by a highly respected mold inspector, stated the following: because the toxic mold in Ray’s housing was so dangerous and at such high levels, it is their professional opinion that Ray should have never been allowed to even enter this housing.
 Here is the link to this important report: